biowpn/bioweapon/_posts/2023-11-03-topological-sort.md

 This is simple, requires constant extra memory, but what about the time complexity?

-Note that due to the reset `other = first` inside the nested loop, this brute force solution could be `O(|V|^3)`, where `|V|` is the number of vertices.
+Note that due to the important `other = first` inside the nested loop, this brute force solution could be `O(|V|^3)`, where `|V|` is the number of vertices.

 Alternatively, we could implement Kahn's algorithm.
 The rough idea is: